 Dallas’ own Heather Hays is more than an attractive news anchor on FOX News.
 She is a woman who has been through one of the worst tragedies a person can suffer, and she has returned stronger than ever.

 It’s hard to imagine what a person must feel after losing a loved one to suicide.
 Heather describes those feelings, and admits to some that you wouldn’t expect.
 Embarrassment, for one.
 The thought that her fiance was so desperately depressed that he would consider taking his own life, and that she never had the slightest clue.

-She has since moved on, because she chose to allow real pain and shame and anger rather than to ignore the overwhelming emotions.
+She has since moved on, because she chose to allow real pain and shame and anger rather than to ignore or suppress the intensely emotional memories.